dunglas/frankenphp/docs/static.md

 * `EMBED`: path of the PHP application to embed in the binary
 * `CLEAN`: when set, libphp and all its dependencies are built from scratch (no cache)
 * `NO_COMPRESS`: don't compress the resulting binary using UPX
-* `DEBUG_SYMBOLS`: when set, debug-symbols will not be stripped and will be added within the binary
+* `DEBUG_SYMBOLS`: when set, debug-symbols will not be stripped and will be added to the binary
 * `MIMALLOC`: (experimental, Linux-only) replace musl's mallocng by [mimalloc](https://github.com/microsoft/mimalloc) for improved performance.
 We only recommend using this for musl targeting builds, for glibc prefer disabling this option and using [`LD_PRELOAD`](https://microsoft.github.io/mimalloc/overrides.html) when you run your binary instead.
 * `RELEASE`: (maintainers only) when set, the resulting binary will be uploaded on GitHub